slohse/inkplate_dashboard/README.md

 ## Example Config

 The config file goes into the root folder of the SD card.
-It should be names `config.toml` and is a TOML file, as the name suggests.
+It should be named `config.toml` and is a TOML file, as the name suggests.

 ```toml
 [general]